chamilo/chamilo-lms/main/inc/lib/fckeditor/editor/plugins/asciimath/readme.txt

 AsciiMathML formula editor for Chamilo LMS

 Author: Ivan Tcholakov <ivantcholakov@gmail.com>
-February 2010 - adapted for Chamilo LMS
+February 2010, July 2010 - adapted for Chamilo LMS
 August 2009 - initial implementation for Dokeos LMS

 This work is a port for the FCKEditor of Equation plugin for the Xinha editor (http://xinha.org)